Di Gi Charat: Reception

+Zac Bertschy of Anime News Network gave a review of the limited edition Di Gi Charat volume 1 release with saying “Even if you're turned off by the cute little characters, give Di Gi Charat: The Original Series a spin.
+Even the crankiest and most jaded of anime fans will appreciate the wildly original and very funny humor.
+It's never weird simply for the sake of being weird; everything that happens in the show is in the name of comedy, and the series religiously follows its own twisted logic."
+Tho would give a comment on the dub being very poor.

-THEM anime gave the original TV series one star out of five and described the characters as cute but with "schizophrenic, sometimes homicidal personalities that just incite cringes from any sane member of the audience" Carl Kimlinger from Anime News Network gave Di Gi Charat Nyos first DVD a review in which he describes Dejiko having a "mercenary personality and butt-scratching manners" with a "frilly-cute exterior".
+Later Carl Kimlinger from Anime News Network gave Di Gi Charat Nyo!s first DVD a review in which he describes Dejiko having a "mercenary personality and butt-scratching manners" with a "frilly-cute exterior".
 In Panyo Panyo Di Gi Charat, Carlo Santos from Anime News Network describes Dejiko having a temper that "adds some spice to her goody-goody nature".
 In contrast, in the alternate story Winter Garden where she is now twenty, Chris Beveridge from the Fandom Post describes Dejiko as a "normal young woman".